Skip to main content

 link_cache_ttlu6430Read-through cache TTL for link metadata, in seconds (0 to disable)

-access_time_debounce_secsu6460Buffer access time writes and flush periodically, in seconds (0 to disable)
+access_time_debounce_secsu6460Buffer access time writes and flush periodically, in seconds (0 to disable).
+Lock-coordinated deployments only; ignored with CAS

 The link cache reduces S3 round-trips for repeated tag/layer reads.
-The access time debounce batches last_pulled_at timestamp writes in memory and flushes them periodically, reducing the critical-path operations per manifest pull from 4 (lock, read, write, unlock) to 1 (read).
+On lock-coordinated deployments, the access time debounce batches last_pulled_at timestamp writes in memory and flushes them periodically, reducing the critical-path operations per manifest pull from 4 (lock, read, write, unlock) to 1 (read).
+With CAS, every pull stamps the access time inline with one conditional write (a lost race is a no-op) and the debounce setting is ignored.

 Probe behavior:

-• When capabilities is omitted, the probe runs at startup (and on each config reload that has no cached value); probed values are cached for subsequent reloads.
+• When conditional_operations is omitted, the probe runs at startup (and on each config reload that has no cached value); the probed verdict is cached for subsequent reloads.
+The probe verifies each operation, including that the provider actually enforces the conditions and surfaces ETags.

-• With lock_strategy = "memory" or "redis", detected conditional writes are used only for blob-index shard updates.
+• With lock_strategy = "memory" or "redis", conditional_operations = true is used only for blob-index shard updates.
 Link updates still use the configured lock backend.

 Example disabling S3 CAS with memory locking: